Isis Valverde stars in the Florestar collection, by Lez a Lez – MONDO MODA - Breaking Latest News

 Isis Valverde in the Lez a Lez campaign @ publicity

-In addition, the manufacture of sustainable jeans relies on processes that reduce the generation of textile waste in nature, with 100% collection of the volume generated, in addition to having trims that cause less environmental impact, such as reused leather on waistband labels and buttons and tags made with recycled materials.
+In addition, the manufacture of sustainable jeans relies on processes that reduce the generation of textile waste in nature, with 100% collection of the generated volume, in addition to having trims that cause less environmental impact, such as reused leather on waistband and button labels and tags made with recycled materials.

 Lez a Lez also uses biodegradable packaging to protect its parts.